taocpp/PEGTL/README.md

 The Parsing Expression Grammar Template Library (PEGTL) is a zero-dependency C++ header-only parser combinator library for creating parsers according to a [Parsing Expression Grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG).

 During development of a new major version the main branch can go through incompatible changes.
-For a stable experience please download [the latest release](https://github.com/taocpp/PEGTL/releases) rather than using the main branch.
+For a stable experience please download [the latest release](https://github.com/taocpp/PEGTL/releases).

 ## Documentation